 Anvil type tools will have a bevel on both sides of the blade.

-We recommend a diamond file sharpener with a medium grit to be suitable for all your garden tools, and 9 - 10 strokes along each bevel will bring your edge back quickly and effectively.
+We recommend the Eze Lap Diamond File Sharpener with a medium grit as suitable for all your garden tools, and 9 - 10 strokes along each bevel will bring your edge back quickly and effectively.

-With Silky Saws, refer to the Silky Technology page in each of the saw entries to see which saws are sharpenable.
+With Silky Saws, refer to the Silky Technical Specs list in each of the saw entries to see which saws are sharpenable.

 5. Oil your tool